steveschnepp/blog.pwkf.org/_posts/2021-06-06-odroid-hc4-no-hdmi-output.md

 line as before with the `rootfs` parameter does the trick nicely.

-Note that if you don't want to loose the lines, you can simply copy paste the line and modify it on the 2nd occurence, as it will override the previous value.
+Note that if you don't want to loose the lines, you can simply copy paste the line and modify it on the 2nd occurrence, as it will override the previous value.